hayow/Places/README.md

 ## SwiftUI features used in this project
 - NavigtionStack and NavigationLink
-- ScrollView GeometryReader
+- ScrollView and GeometryReader
-- TabView
+- TabView and Images
-- Image
+- Maps

 ## A glimpse of Places app